ethan-mcq/DoradoM1/README.md

 # DoradoM1
 Instructions on installing ONT Dorado on Mac M1 machines:
 ## Installation
-Download [this](https://cdn.oxfordnanoportal.com/software/analysis/dorado-0.2.1-osx-arm64.tar.gz) file and put it in the desired directory
+Download [this](https://cdn.oxfordnanoportal.com/software/analysis/dorado-0.2.1-osx-arm64.tar.gz) file and put it in the desired directory.
 ## Required Dependencies
-If homebrew is not installed on your system, follow the instructions from the [homebrew](https://brew.sh/) website for installation
+If homebrew is not installed on your system, follow the instructions from the [homebrew](https://brew.sh/) website for installation.
 ```
 brew install cmake
 brew install hdf5